Corrigendum for "Second-order reflected backward stochastic differential equations" and "Second-order BSDEs with general reflection and game options under uncertainty": General reflections

 \subsection{Existence}

 Because we no longer control the total variation of $V^\P$ in Theorem \ref{estimates2d}, the proof of existence we gave in \cite{matoussi2014second} only holds for $\xi\in{\rm UC}_b(\Omega)$.
-However, this is not an issue at all, since the only reason we had to restrict to uniformly continuous terminal condition was to obtain the measurability result in \cite[Lemma 4.1]{matoussi2014second} and the dynamic programming principle of \cite[Proposition]{matoussi2014second}.
-Using the results of \cite{possamai2015stochastic}, in particular Proposition 2.1, these two results were obtained in \cite{noubiagain2017equations} (see also \cite{matoussi2018generalized}) for doubly reflected BSDEs, and allow to extend the construction carried out in \cite{matoussi2014second} to any $\xi\in\mathbb L^{2,\kappa}_H$.
+However, this is not an issue at all, since the only reason we had to restrict to uniformly continuous terminal condition was to obtain the measurability result in \cite[Lemma 4.1]{matoussi2014second} and the dynamic programming principle of \cite{matoussi2014second}.
+Using the results of \cite{possamai2018stochastic}, in particular Proposition 2.1, these two results were obtained in \cite{noubiagain2017equations} (see also \cite{matoussi2018generalized}) for doubly reflected BSDEs, and allow to extend the construction carried out in \cite{matoussi2014second} to any $\xi\in\mathbb L^{2,\kappa}_H$.

-Finally, notice that similar arguments as in the lower reflected case allow to prove that wellposedness can be recovered for 2D{\rm RBSDE}s when the minimality condition \eqref{eq:new2} is replaced by asking that the process $K^\P$ in the decomposition \eqref{eq:decomp} satisfies the Skorokhod condition \eqref{eq:sko}, provided that Assumption \ref{assum} holds.
-In such a situation, both processes $K^\P$ and $\Kc^{\P,+}$ thus satisfy Skorokhod type conditions.
+Finally, notice that similar arguments as in the lower reflected case should in principle allow to prove that wellposedness can be recovered for 2D{\rm RBSDE}s when the minimality condition \eqref{eq:new2} is replaced by asking that the process $K^\P$ in the decomposition \eqref{eq:decomp} satisfies some sort of Skorokhod condition similar to \eqref{eq:sko}, and provided that an conditions similar to Assumption \ref{assum} hold.
+In such a situation, both processes $K^\P$ and $\Kc^{\P,+}$ would then satisfy some Skorokhod type conditions.
+Such a program has been carried out recently for $G$--RBSDEs with two obstacles in \cite{li2019backward}, and \cite{li2020reflected}.